jinjaedongdong-sudo/adofaiCameraUI/README.md

 # ADOFAI Camera UI

 This repository contains an experimental camera editor for [ADOFAI](https://store.steampowered.com/app/977950/A_Dance_of_Fire_and_Ice/) maps.
-The editor is written in Python and uses `pygame` for real‑time rendering of the tile path and camera keyframes.
-MoveCamera events can be created and adjusted interactively and saved back to a `.adofai` file.
+The editor is written in Python and uses `pygame` for real‑time rendering of the tile path and camera keyframes.  `adofaipy` is used for reading and writing `.adofai` files so existing maps can be edited directly.

 ## Features